dilawar/PlotDigitizer/README.md

 ./plotdigitizer.py -i ./figures/trimmed.png -p 0,0 -p 10,0 -p 0,1
 ```

 Option `-i` accepts the input file.
-The important bit is repeating `-d` options.
+The important options is the repeating `-p` options.
 These are the data-points.
-We need at least 3 of them.
-In this example, we are
+We need at least 3 of them to map the axis with pixels in image.
+In this example, we have given three data-points `0,0`, `10,0` and `0,1`.
+We are going to click
-telling the script that I am going to click on 3 points on the image
-respectively.
-These clicks will map to those 3 data-points.
-Make sure to click
+on these three points on the image later.
+Make sure to click in the same order.
-them in order.

 __IMP:__ Left bottom corner of the  image is `(0,0)`.

-Once you have clicked on these points, the algorithm will run and extract the
+Once you have clicked on these points, the algorithm will extract the trajectory.
-trajectory.

-Currently this script has following limitations
+Currently this script has following limitations:

 - Background must not be transparent.
-Might work with transparent background but
+It might work with transparent background but
   I've not tested it.
+- Only b/w images are supported for now.
+Color images will be converted to grayscale upon reading.
 - One image should have only one trajectory.

 You might be interested in more versatile